eangutierrez/8_Week_SQL_Challenge/Case_Study_4_Data_Bank/1_Customer_Nodes_Exploration_Solutions.md

-# Case Study #3: Foodie Fi - Customer Journey Solutions
+# Case Study #4: Data Bank - Customer Journey Solutions

 ## 1. How many unique nodes are there on the Data Bank system?
 ### Explanation